cakephp/docs/en/installation.rst

     }

-On some servers (Like Ubuntu 14.04) the above configuration won't work out of the box, and the nginx docs recommend a different appraoch anyway (http://nginx.org/en/docs/http/converting_rewrite_rules.html) You might try the following (you'll notice this is also just one server {} block, rather than two, although if you want example.com to resolve to your CakePHP application in
+On some servers (Like Ubuntu 14.04) the above configuration won't work out of the box, and the nginx docs recommend a different approach anyway (http://nginx.org/en/docs/http/converting_rewrite_rules.html) You might try the following (you'll notice this is also just one server {} block, rather than two, although if you want example.com to resolve to your CakePHP application in